ThaisRobba/ox/README.md

+# Disclaimer

+I'm not working on this anymore.
+Feel free to do with it as you will!

 # ox
 Ox is a tiny, opinionated-yet-open 2D game framework for the web.
 It offers a rigid structure that facilitates development.
 Its goals are to be easy to learn, modular and lightweight.